Considering a job at Starbucks?

 • Merchandise Discount.
 A 30% discount is available on drinks, merchandise, and food.

 • Spotify Premium & Headspace Subscription.
-All partners are eligible for a free Spotify and Headspace subscription.
+All partners are eligible for complimentary Spotify and Headspace subscriptions.

 • Mental Health Support.
 Partners and their eligible family members have access to mental health resources, including therapy sessions.